simeononsecurity/simeononsecurity.ch/content/articles/the-importance-of-regular-penetration-testing-for-cybersecurity/index.en.md

 * **Enhance Security Awareness**: Regular penetration testing raises awareness among employees about the importance of cybersecurity.
 It helps educate employees about potential threats and the role they play in maintaining a secure environment.

 * **Stay Ahead of Attackers**: Regular penetration testing allows organizations to stay one step ahead of attackers.
-By continuously testing their systems and applications, organizations can identify and address vulnerabilities before they are exploited by malicious actors.
+By continuously testing their systems and applications, organizations can identify and address vulnerabilities before they're exploited by malicious actors.

 To sum up, regular penetration testing is a crucial component of an organization's cybersecurity strategy.
 It helps identify vulnerabilities, assess security controls, validate security investments, mitigate risks, comply with regulations, improve incident response, enhance security awareness, and stay ahead of attackers.